GIXLabs/input_challenge_ntu/README.md

 # Challenge
 You are tasked with creating a hardware device to (nagivate Netflix, browse Twitter, play Tetris, etc).
 We have provided some pre-programmed boards that handle most of the electronics and coding, but you will need to build the physical interface.

+You must choose a target user and scenario for whom you're making your device.

 # Table of Contents
 - [Materials](#materials)
 - [Electrical Assembly](#electrical-assembly)